minprog/platforms/flask/projects/books/index.md

 ## Hints

-- [Adminer](https://adminer.cs50.net) can be user to try out SQL-statements.
+- [CS50 Adminer](https://adminer.cs50.net) can be used to try out SQL-statements.
 - At minimum, you'll probably want at least one table to keep track of users, one table to keep track of books, and one table to keep track of reviews.
 But you're not limited to just these tables, if you think others would be helpful!